-Rowen Perkins is a Junior at IU East majoring in Fine Arts with a concentration in graphic design.
-She is a member of the Honors Program, a Peer Mentor, and a Writing Center Consultant.
+Rowen Perkins is a Senior at IU East majoring in Fine Arts with a concentration in graphic design and a minor in Marketing.
+She is also a Writing Center Consultant.
 Her artwork has won first place in painting and second best in show at the Wayne County High School Art Exhibition and was included in the Whitewater Valley Art Competition.
-Rowen loves working with graphite, colored pencil, ink, acrylic, and oils, focusing on portraiture.
+Rowen loves working with graphite, colored pencil, ink, acrylic, oils, and digital media, focusing on portraiture.